-ANI ANDERSON (SPEECH THERAPY CLINICAL LEAD)
+ANI ANDERSON (SPEECH THERAPY CLINICAL MANAGER)

 Andrea Anderson, MS, CCC-SLP, earned her Master’s degree in Communication Disorders from the University of Redlands in 1995.
 Her pediatric speech therapy experience has been gained across varied settings including a pediatric internship at Rancho-Los Amigos National Rehabilitation Center.
 Andrea has provided clinic based therapy for children to adults and home based therapy as a part of early intervention programs for many families in Santa Monica and the South Bay since 2001.
 She has been a presenter for the Infant Development Association, “Edu-play”, and Regional Center on the topic of Language and Play.
 She developed a social skills program for children with Autism and emphasizes targeting functional communication exchanges across settings.
 Andrea’s therapeutic approach focuses on each child’s unique profile of strengths and needs while incorporating evidence based practices.
 She finds joy working with children and supporting them in reaching their greatest communicative potential.

-MEGHAN KAWECKI (SPEECH THERAPY ADMINISTRATIVE LEAD)
+REA RAMOS (SPEECH THERAPY ADMINISTRATIVE LEAD)

 Bianca Minniti, M.S., CCC-SLP, received her bachelor’s degree in Communication Sciences and Disorders with a minor in Psychology from the University of Iowa and her Master’s degree in Speech-Language Pathology from Idaho State University.
 Bianca was inspired to become a pediatric speech pathologist after experiencing the positive ways speech therapy helped her younger brother.
 During her academic career she gained experience working with children in a variety of settings including a hospital, private practice, schools, and an Indian Reservation.
 Bianca gained research experience as an undergraduate assistant in a stuttering research lab and worked in the ISU Multisensory Language Processing Lab in graduate school.
 She is passionate about equipping children with the tools and techniques to achieve their goals and celebrating their success along the way!
 When she is not at Kids in Motion, she enjoys mountain biking, hiking, rollerblading, and exploring sunny Southern California.